 Several e-tailers sell 3D printers, including https://www.robotshop.com/en/3d-printers.html

-Numerous companies supply the "ink", known as "filament" because it comes in long thin shape, usually 1.75 mm in diameter.
-The two most common types are PLA (poly lactic acid, biodegradable) and ABS (harder plastic, longer lasting, higher melting point).
-Be sure you get a type that your printer can use!
-No point trying to keep a list of filament suppliers up to date; just do a web search on Google, or Amazon, or even Kijiji Classifieds, for, e.g., "abs filament [name of country]" or "pla filament [name of country]" as a appropriate.
+Numerous companies supply the "ink" or "filament".
+I am absolutely not going to try to keep a list of filament suppliers up to date.
+Just do a web search on Google, or Amazon, or even Kijiji Classifieds, for, e.g., "abs filament [name of country]" or "pla filament [name of country]" as a appropriate.
 Note: Quality is far more important than price, so check the reviews!

 There is a ton of information online, some free and some not:

 3D Printers, like any tool, can be used for good or bad.
 Hammers can drive nails but also break bones.
 Cell phones can help you stay in touch, but can also be used by kidnappers, drug cartels, and others for nefarious purpose.
 Guns can kill and guns can defend against killers.
 3D printers can repair things, or make things to help you break things.
 Such is the nature of the human psyche.

 And so it is possible to 3D-print a small gun like a handgun or an AR-15 rifle, using ABS plastic, but the gun can only be fired a few times before it breaks.
 In the U.S.A. and possibly other jurisdictions it is apparently legal for a person to manufacture their own gun in this way.
 There is at least one company making a 3D milling machine that lets you make the part of the gun that really has to be metal; you can find them on the internet.